 Although camber has been around since long before rocker, we classify it as a type of rocker for purposes of simplicity.
 Rocker is also known as reverse camber, so think of camber as reverse rocker.

 Rocker (also called reverse-camber) is just as it sounds – camber turned upside down.
 All skis and snowboards, rockered or cambered, when put on edge and weighted in a turn achieve reverse-camber.
 Cambered skis and boards produce more pressure on the snow at the tip and tail since they have to flex further to achieve this curve.
 The term rocker is borrowed from watersports where rocker is common.
 Rocker skis and snowboards offer superior float in the soft snow and increased ease of turn initiation with less chance of "catching" an edge.
+This is great for skiing deep powder in areas like British Columbia and ski areas in Colorado.
 As skis in general get wider, rocker helps keep the new shapes maneuverable for a wider range of skiers.
 Wide ski and board shapes designed primarily for powder are often rockered.

 Flat is often found between the tip and the tail of the ski/snowboard.
 Flat means flat – if you lay the ski or board on a table with no weight on it, there won’t be any space between the base and the table.
 Completely flat technology is more common with snowboards than with skis, and it is much more common to see skis that are almost flat underfoot with rocker in the tip and sometimes tail.
 Flat makes easy transitions, with better edge grip than rocker and better maneuverability than camber.